badeend/WASI-Networking/standard/network/Draft.md

         /// That eliminates many of the other "hats" getaddrinfo has, like:
         /// - Mapping service names to port numbers ("https" -> 443)
         /// - Mapping service names/ports to socket types ("https" -> SOCK_STREAM)
+        /// - Network interface name translation
+        /// - IP address deserialization
         /// - IP address string canonicalization
-        /// - Constants lookup for INADDR_ANY, INADDR_LOOPBACK, IN6ADDR_ANY_INIT & IN6ADDR_LOOPBACK_INIT
+        /// - Constants lookup for INADDR_ANY, INADDR_LOOPBACK, IN6ADDR_ANY_INIT and IN6ADDR_LOOPBACK_INIT
         ///
-        /// Although not actually verified, I think most or all of these functionalities can shimmed in the libc implementation.
+        /// Almost all of these functionalities can be shimmed in the libc implementation.
+The exception is network
+        /// interface name translation.
+That requires a future `if_nametoindex`-like syscall.
         ///
         /// This function has a different signature and semantics than `getaddrinfo`.
 The dissimilar name is chosen to reflect this.
-        ///
-        /// TODO: Can resolve_addresses be (ab)used to enumerate the installed network interfaces?
         ///
         /// # References:
         /// - https://pubs.opengroup.org/onlinepubs/9699919799/functions/getaddrinfo.html